monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 ```

 Note this can frequently lead to cycles and equivalence between named class pairs, as many seemingly identical classes have different implicit semantics.

+Note: if you add an obsoletion reason, make sure that the replaced class does not have an alt_id assertion.
+If so, remove that before committing.

 ## Manual merge/obsolete